Emad-Askari-Motlagh/react-multi-chart/README.md

 Dynamic chart: llow users to use same values in same day
 Customizable: Easily customize the appearance of the chart and date ranges.

-⚠️ Under Testing

-This library is currently under testing and development.
+This library is in first stages.
 While we are working hard to make it stable and reliable, please be aware that some features may be experimental or subject to change.
 We appreciate your feedback and contributions to help improve this library.

 📦 Installation